Unboxed-Software/solana-course/content/hello-world-program.md

 - Data accounts
 - Program accounts

+Note that data accounts must be owned by a program account.

 Data accounts store state (e.g. name, count).
-Note that data accounts must be owned by a program account.
 There are two types of data accounts:

-- Data accounts owned by the System Program (ex. user wallets)
+- Data accounts owned by the System Program (e.g. user wallets)
 - Data accounts owned by any other program

 Program accounts store the executable programs (e.g. instruction logic) and process instructions.
 There are two types of program accounts: